mohitpai/journey-optimizer.en/help/using/reports/channel-report.md

 ## In-app {#in-app}

+From your Channel reports, the In-app menu details the main information relative to In-app messages sent in your Campaigns and Journeys.
+Metrics are detailed below.

 ![](assets/inapp_channel_1.png)

-From your Channel reports, the In-app menu details the main information relative to In-app messages sent in your Campaigns and Journeys.

 +++  Learn more on the different metrics and widgets available for the In-app report.